reeshaiqbal/GPT-App/README.md

 ![App Screenshot](GPTChatbox.png)

 A simple AI-powered chat application inspired by ChatGPT.
-This app allows users to converse with an AI assistant that is:
+This app allows users to converse with an AI assistant that is:<br>
-Helpful
+Helpful<br>
-Creative
+Creative<br>
-Clever
+Clever<br>
-Friendly
+Friendly<br>

 Technologies Used:
 The app is built with Python, Gradio, and OpenAI’s GPT API, providing a smooth and interactive chat experience directly in the browser.